aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 - Enable [network isolation](https://docs.aws.amazon.com/vpc/index.html) to prevent SageMaker jobs from making any outbound network calls, even to AWS services.
 - Use Studio [user profiles](https://docs.aws.amazon.com/sagemaker/latest/dg/domain-user-profile.html) and SageMaker execution [roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) to differentiate access to resources and data for different user roles and applications.
 - Use [IAM identity-based policies and conditions](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html) in IAM user and execution roles to implement fine-grained resource and data access controls.
 You can also secure access to Studio within your network perimeter with IAM identity-based policies.

+You can move to the [lab 2](../02-lab-02/lab-02.md) which demonstrates how to implement data protection in the context of your ML environment.

 ## Additional resources
 The following resources provide additional details and reference for SageMaker network security, IAM roles, and user management.